Gerald: Yeah, one of those little dots is running past one of those other little dots.

-- Their seats are way up in The Nosebleed Section, and everyone over where the action is so far away that they look like ants or tiny dots.
-Or, even worse...
+- Their seats are way up in the Nosebleed Section, where the characters are so far away from the action that the performers or athletes look like ants.

 - The view from their seats is obstructed by a support column.

 - The worst case scenario is both of the above-mentioned scenarios combined: a nosebleed seat whose view is blocked by a support column.

 Sometimes, the characters are motivated to attempt to sneak their way into empty seats closer to the front row.
 Occasionally, the heroes are successful and manage to get bonus preferential treatments, possibly even finding their way into a player locker room or backstage area at a concert and getting to personally meet their heroes.
 Other times, they might be foiled by the dreaded venue ushers and ordered to return to their original seats.